 The Prosci Change Management Model is employee-centric and outcome-oriented.
 It helps to identify the place of resistance and enables transformation by setting clear milestones to be reached throughout your process.

-ADKAR model helps in understanding a change process by breaking it into three distinct elements or states.
+The ADKAR methodology helps in understanding a change process by breaking it into three distinct elements or states.

 The 3 states of change in ADKAR